bjornramberg/awesome-linux-productivity-apps/readme.md

 # Awesome Linux Productivity Applications [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+A full set of productivity tools is not only for Windows and Mac users, but can sometimes be hard to find good alternatives for.
+This list is ther to help show some of the most awesome tools out there for any Linux enthusiast.

 > A curated list of _awesome_ apps, for productivity.
 Office and document handling, browsers, calenders and more to make your linux environment as productive as can be.

 :v: = Available on [Flathub](https://flathub.org/)